 Examples of customer self-service solutions

 Chatbot, dynamic FAQs or even semantic search engine: self-service can take several forms.
 The solution you choose to implement depends on your original need.
 We recommend aiming for an omni-channel strategy, or Omnibot strategy, which is the context Inbenta evolves in.
 Deploying a bot across all customer relation channels is a great way to manage all touchpoints and harmonize the message.

-Arthur Marcel, Business Developer, gives his vision on the challenges of Omnibot:
+Arthur Marcel, Business Developer, gives his vision:

 “The Omnibot concept combines a simplified and fluid interface to a rich reflection on how to adapt processes and channels for the business.
 These two pillars form a major lever in acquiring and retaining customers.
 By using a single solution in order to build an omnichannel bot, companies are able to set up in record time, in an optimized manner, a solution that provides a consistent response throughout their customers’ journey.

 Getting in touch with customer service by phone in the morning via a Callbot, receiving the answer to an issue via Messenger at noon thanks to a Chatbot and subscribing to an additional product in the evening via a speaker connected to a Voicebot, these are the kind of experiences that the customer is now expecting – and the business in order to increase its profitability.”

 This strategy is obviously useful for large businesses facing a large amount of online requests on several channels, although sometimes a single chatbot or a dynamic FAQ is more than enough to relieve customer service queues.

 Before choosing the solution(s) you wish to implement, it is important to frame your requirements and above all to know and understand your users’ preferences.